Gangapur City

+Gangapur City is a municipal council located in Sawai Madhopur district in the eastern part of Indian state of Rajasthan.
+It is situated 140 km (87 mi) east of Rajasthan's capital Jaipur, 76 km (47 mi) from Sawai Madhopur, 33 km (20 mi) from Karauli, 160 km (99 mi) from Agra of Uttar Pradesh.
+It is famous for its sweet cuisine Kheermohan and newly built Kushalgarh Baba Shyam Temple.

+Gangapur City holds a strategic position due to its location on the Delhi–Mumbai railway route, making it an important transportation hub.
+The city is well-connected to major urban centers like Jaipur, Kota, and Agra.
+Its proximity to attractions like Ranthambore National Park adds to its importance in the area.

 History

-King Kushaliram Haldiya established Gangapur and originally named it Kushalgarh (Hindi: कुशालगढ़).
+Gangapur was reportedly named Kushalgarh (Hindi: कुशालगढ़); by King Kushaliram Haldiya.
 Gangapur took its current name from Kushaliram's brother, Gangaram.
-In older days, Gangapur City was the cultural capital of Jaipur State and was known as "The Jugad of the East".
-Today, Gangapur is primarily known for being an important part of the West Central Railway.
+Historically Gangapur City was the cultural capital of Jaipur State and was known as "The Jugad of the East".

-Gangapur City is now getting famous for Nazimwala Talab (kushalgarh Bird Sanctuary), where a number of migrating birds are coming in the winter season.

 Geography

-Gangapur City is located in the eastern part of Rajasthan in Sawai Madhopur; it is situated 75 km from district headquarters at Sawai Madhopur and 140 km from Jaipur.
-The city's area is about 12 km2.
+Gangapur City is located in the eastern part of Rajasthan; it is situated 140 km from Jaipur (The capital of Rajasthan).
+The city's area is about 25 km² and has an average elevation of 1,624 feet.

 Demographics

 The 2011 Census of India considered Gangapur City as an urban agglomeration.
-The city has a population of 119,090; males constitute 53% of the population and females constitute 47%.
+The city has a population of apx.
+165,000 in the year 2023; males constitute 53% of the population and females constitute 47%.

+Language

+Hindi is the Official Language of Gangapur City and here a mixture of Braj Bhasha and Dhundhari (Rajasthani) is primarily spoken.

 Literacy rates

-The average literacy rate in Gangapur is 79.12%.
+The average literacy rate in Gangapur is 82.12%.

 Religions

 Hinduism is majority religion in Gangapur City, with 71.91% of the city as followers.
-Islam is the secondmost common religion, with 26.32% following it in the city.
+Islam is the second most common religion, with 26.32% following it in the city.

 Climate

 Gangapur City is in a subtropical dry climate that experiences summer, winter, and the wet season.
-Temperature may rise above 40 °C in summers and can be low as 5 °C in winters.
+Temperature may rise above 40°C in summers and can be low as 5°C in winters.
 The average precipitation is 24.48 cm.
 Humidity is about 5–10% in summers and rises to about 75% in rainy seasons.

-Gangapur City Wards Map

-Before 2019 total 40 wards in Gangapur city.

-Currently total 60 wards in Gangapur City.
+Business

+Major industries are related to Food processing and Agro Processing sector.
+Gangapur City is famous for its sweet Kheermohan (खीरमोहन).